8Crafter-Studios/image-corruptor/README.md

   --chroma-subsampling              Enable chroma subsampling for JPEG images.
   --progressive                     Enable progressive encoding for JPEG images.
   --quality=<quality>               Set the quality of the JPEG image, should be a float between 0 and 1 (inclusive).
 Default is 0.75.
+  -dc, --df-contrast=<contrast>     The contrast to use for "deepfry" mode.
+Should be a float, there are no range restrictions.
+Default is 0.5.
+  -dqd, --df-qual-dmg=<qualityDmg>  How many times to convert the image to a really low quality JPEG for "deepfry" mode, should be an integer greater than or equal to 0.
+Default is 10.
+  -dq, --df-qual=<quality>          The quality to use for converting the image to a really low quality JPEG for "deepfry" mode, should be a float between 0 and 1 (inclusive).
+Default is 0.25.

 Paramters:
 [globDir]                       The directory to search for source images that match the glob pattern.
 Default is "./".